 During the December 25 meeting, whose pictures were released by Pakistan, Jadhav was seen sitting behind a glass screen while his mother and wife sat on the other side.
 They spoke through intercom and the entire 40-minute proceedings appeared to have been recorded on video.

-Jadhav was captured in March last year and was sentenced to death by a Pakistani military court for alleged spying.
-PTI
+Jadhav, who was captured in March last year, was sentenced to death by a Pakistani military court for alleged spying, an accusation that India has dismissed as concocted.